 He was reassured by nursing staff, and analgesia in the form of 1g oral paracetamol was administered.
 Mr G spoke again about the crash and how close he had come to going through the windscreen.
 He told Dr C that there had been little chance to stop his car in time and that the other vehicle was upon him before he knew anything about it.
-Throughout the conversation he began to breathe more rapidly and complained of his fingers tingling.
+Throughout the conversation he began to breathe more Mr G mentioned a past history of anxiety attacks and said he'd had counselling, which had helped rapidly and complained of his fingers tingling.
 Dr C believed that Mr G was having a panic attack so she explained to the patient that he was hyperventilating and, along with the nursing staff, attempted to calm him down.
 Due to Mr G's agitation, Dr C asked the nurse to give him 5mg of diazepam.